aallam/aallam.github.io/_posts/rxjava/2019-01-31-rxjava:-recovery-operators.md

 Received: 3
 Received: -1
 ```
-Note that there is _no more emission_ s after the error, the sequence is terminated!
+Note that there is _no more emissions_ after the error, the sequence is terminated!

 ## onErrorReturn()
 On error, the operator `onErrorReturn()` allow to return a value dynamically using a given function: